fabia88/coding-challenge/README.md

 Users should be able to start typing in the input, and the input should start showing them suggestions as provided by the API.

+## Technology and packages used

+The app is built using React.
+Packages installed:
+- Material-UI: user interface library, it provides styled React components out of the box.
+I find it useful when implementing prototypes or for projects where the design is not the main focus or not specified, as it saves a lot of time.

 ## Available Scripts

 In the project directory, you can run: